 DISCUSSION

 Bifenthrin affects the central and peripheral nervous system by interfering with sodium channel gating.
 The present study revealed that bifenthrin, was the highest effective on I. aegyptiaca on mealybug in comparison to compost tea.
 These findings are in agreement with results of Saeed et al. (2007) and Selim et al. (2024); showed bifenthrin effects on the mealybug, P. gossypiphilous (Stanley) and Pseudococcus longispinus (Targioni Tozzetti).
-Also, Anand and Ayub (2000), Fatima et al. (2016 a and b) and Ganjisaffar et al. (2019) founds that bifenthrin showed highely effect on the pink hibiscus mealybug, Maconellicoccus hirsutus (Green) and its effect assoiated with the increase of exposure time.
+Also, Anand and Ayub (2000), Fatima et al. (2016 a and b) and Ganjisaffar et al. (2019) founds that bifenthrin showed highly effect on the pink hibiscus mealybug, Maconellicoccus hirsutus (Green) and its effect associated with the increase of exposure time.

-Etoxazole (insect growth regulator) affects organ fluorine chitin synthesis inhibitor and inhibits the moulting process during insect and mite development.
+Etoxazole (insect growth regulator) affects organ fluorine chitin synthesis inhibitor and inhibits the molting process during insect and mite development.
 The present study indicated that etoxazole used against T. urticae considered one of the effective treatments on the mite population suppression.
 These findings are in agreement with the findings of Youssef et al. (2011), Karmakar and Patra (2013) and El Sherif et al. (2024); they found that etoxazole had an effective role in controlling T. urticae under laboratory and field conditions in India.
 Cloyd et al. (2009) and Niu et al. (2014) added that spider mites can be controlled effectively by using Etoxazole in various crops.
 Salem and AL-Antary (2012) and El Sherif et al. (2024) added that the efficacy of etoxazole acted as ovicidal, where the egg hatchability percentages were 0.6%; thus, the population of T. urticae is effectively controlled by preventing new generations of pest from emerging.
 The same authors added also that, etoxazole had long-lasting residues and efficiently reduced T. urticae population.
 López-Manzanares et al. (2022) observed highest impact of etoxazole on the egg stage more than on larval stage.
 The present study supports results of Li et al. (2014) who reported that etoxazole had higher effect on Tetranychus cinnabarinus (Boisduval) population.